-No more calling a plumber with a garbage disposal, which won’t clog your drain.
+No more calling a plumber, because a garbage disposal won’t clog your drain.

 Garbage disposals are low-energy devices, and they help reduce overall food waste.

-If you’re not keen on composting, a garbage disposal is a good alternative.
+If you’re not keen on using a compost bin, a garbage disposal is a good alternative.

 The most popular type of garbage disposal, you only need to flip a switch to grind up your leftovers with a continuous feed disposal.